CodeGreg1/milestone_1_greg_goodrem/README.md

         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
         5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link s
+    3. As a Returning Visitor, I want to find the Facebook and social media links.
 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.